lzwjava/blog-source/original/2025-01-16-linear-algebra-points-en.md

 ---
+audio: true
+generated: false
 layout: post
-title: "Linear Algebra"
+title: Linear Algebra
-audio: true
 ---

 Here are 100 key points in English about the linear algebra exam, based on the content mentioned earlier: